Takeaways from the 2022 midterm elections - KESQ

 In Florida, though, Republican Gov. Ron DeSantis romped — flipping heavily Latino counties that had historically been Democratic strongholds on the way to a reelection victory that could serve as a launching pad for a 2024 presidential bid.

-Here are six early takeaways as votes are being counted in key races:
+Here are seven early takeaways as votes are being counted in key races:

 Virginia’s split decision offers early signals